Below is a guest post by Nick, husband of Jean:

 Here’s an easy style formula: Take any fall or winter outfit a guy is wearing with sneakers.
 Replace with chukka boots.
 Outfit improved.

 Clarks Desert Boots – The Clarks Desert Boots in beeswax are an all-time classic.
 Even at regular price, they’re worth it.
 These Red Wing Chukka Boots are similar and feel a little sturdier and more durable, especially their version of the crepe sole, but that also seems to be reflected in the higher price.

 What should your guy wear when it’s cool out, but a blazer is too fancy and that tattered old hoodie of his is, well, too gross?
 A casual knit jacket offers the comfort of a sweatshirt, while cooly letting people know, “It’s true, I no longer live in a dorm.”

-Billy Reid Quilted Jacket (on sale until Sunday) – Last year, I picked out (ok, fine, Jean picked out) a Ted Baker knit jacket that I’ve worn basically for 365 days straight.
+Billy Reid Quilted Jacket (NEW for 2018: similar jacket)- In 2016, I picked out (ok, fine, Jean picked out) a Ted Baker knit jacket that I’ve worn basically for 365 days straight.
 I’m giving this Billy Reid one a try, but only time will tell if it also permanently attaches itself to my body.
 It’s a steep price for an unlined jacket in a sweatshirt material, but the fit is good, and it will layer well under winter coats.
 Both Ted and Billy are pricier brands, but they both have a knack for making pieces that can be casual yet tailored.

 Ted Baker, though, always finds a way to incorporate a little edgy accent into all of their pieces while still feeling grown-up.
-So check out this Baseball Jacket (on sale until Sunday) or this Quilted Bomber Jacket if you’re okay with spending a little more.
+So check out this quilted jacket or this track-ish style jacket if you’re okay with spending a little more.
 Their sizing system is a little funky, but I’m consistently a size 2 there, and a Small in most American brands.